-Picture this scenario: the leader of your long-established team has retired, and his replacement is a young manager straight out of business school.
+Picture this scenario: the leader of your long-established team has retired, and his replacement is a young manager, straight out of business school.

 As the weeks go by, however, you begin to see growing discomfort and conflict between the older staff and this new team member.
-Your older colleagues think "the new kid" is overconfident, pushy, and too anxious to leave right at 5:00 p.m.
+Your older colleagues think "the new kid" is overconfident, pushy, and too anxious to leave at precisely 5:00 p.m.
 The newcomer finds it hard to get support from her older colleagues.
 She's concerned that they can't (or won't) multitask, they're less confident with technology, and they're unwilling to share their hard-earned knowledge.
 As a result, cooperation is suffering.

 How can you bridge this generation gap?
 And why is this important?